FrontToBackCulture/valHelp/src/repository/delete_all_repository_data/delete_all_repository_data.md

 2. Click on ‘VAL Admin’.
 3. Click on ‘Custom Repository’ dropdown tab and pick the repository that you want.
 4. Select a Repository.
-5. Click on 'Delete Data'
+5. Click on 'Delete '
+6. The data is now all deleted!